 This is a photo I took the other day.
-I just loved the ombré sunset and big (in-person), visible moon floating in the corner of the sky..
+I just loved the ombré sunset and the big, visible (in-person anyway) moon floating in the corner of the sky..

 I am a perpetual believer in hanging onto your dreams.
 For the purposes of being happy, my sanity and most of all, if there is one thing I’ve always hated, it’s wasting time.
 And to me, there is no bigger time-waster than living an empty, half-fulfilled life.
 I also fear becoming too comfortable.
 Too comfortable with where I am, what I’m doing and simply becoming too comfortable with being comfortable.

 As children, we begin our lives with our eyes and arms wide open to all of the world’s possibilities, with our hands ever-reaching, always trying to grasp for more.
 More food, more knowledge, more love, more experience, more life.
 These are the years that belong to our days of yearning.

 As teenagers, every little thing that happens in our lives becomes an event.
 Every little thing becomes a dramatic matter of life and death, but most importantly, everything we wish, hope and want for matters.
 We let our minds drift off into the clouds, believing that anything can be accomplished if we simply try, and that no dreams are too big or out-of-reach if we want them bad enough.
 These are the years that belong to our dreams.

 As adults, things become a little more complicated.

 While this is the time that we are (hopefully) legally and (usually) financially able to really go after our dreams, reality often forces us to take a step back.
 The reality that maybe our dreams aren’t all that easy to accomplish, and that the world isn’t always a friendly or welcoming place when it comes to dreamers and out-of-the-box thinkers.